The Rolling Stones: Formation

 The band played their first show billed as "the Rollin' Stones" on 12 July 1962, at the Marquee Club in London.
 (Note: Mick Avory himself has categorically denied "on many occasions" that he played with the Rollin' Stones that night.
 In fact he only rehearsed twice with them in the Bricklayers Arms pub, before they became known as the Rollin' Stones.)
-At the time, the band consisted of Jones, Jagger, Richards, Stewart, and Taylor.
-Bill Wyman auditioned for the role of bass guitarist at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor.
+At the time, the band consisted of Jagger, Jones, Richards, Stewart, Taylor, and a drummer who has never been confirmed.
+The band's name was changed soon after their first gig to the Rolling Stones.
+Tony Chapman joined as drummer shortly after, while Bill Wyman auditioned for the role of bass guitarist at a pub in Chelsea on 7 December 1962 and was hired as a successor to Dick Taylor.
 The band were impressed by his instrument and amplifiers (including the Vox AC30).
-The classic line-up of the Rolling Stones, with Charlie Watts on drums, played for the first time in public on Saturday, 12 January 1963 at the Ealing Jazz Club.
-However, it was not until a gig there on 2 February 1963 that Watts became the Stones' permanent drummer.
+After Chapman departed in January 1963, the band played gigs with temporary drummers including Charlie Watts, who first played with the band on Saturday, 12 January 1963 at the Ealing Jazz Club, and Carlo Little.
+Watts agreed to join as the band's permanent drummer, and the settled line-up of Jagger, Jones, Richards, Stewart, Wyman, and Watts played their first gig on 2 February 1963, again at the Ealing Jazz Club.